 Aside from commercial functions that can benefit from RPA, you can also consider using RPA in other areas of your business.
 Check out these 9 areas that are adopting intelligent automation for typical business processes.

-If you’d like to explore avenues where your business can benefit from commercial RPA and IPA implementations for hyperautomation, the RAP team would be glad to help.
+If you’d like to explore avenues where your business can benefit from commercial RPA and IPA implementations for hyperautomation, the Rapid Acceleration Partners team would be glad to help.
 Our next-gen, AI-powered content intelligence platform RAPFlow enables full lifecycle AI orchestration on a single platform.
 When used in tandem with our RPA solution RAPBot, it provides end-to-end workflow automation capabilities that can be deployed in just weeks.
 You can even build your own use case and the platform can easily integrate with your existing systems.
 Book a demo to get a more detailed understanding of how our products can transform your business.